katemhouston/movie-poster-genre/README.md

 | Large Gap | 1980s | 2020s | 0.056 |
 | Backward Transfer | 2010s | 1980s | 0.075 |

-Within-decade F1 of ~0.45-0.48 represents meaningful learning, and is roughly 9× above the random chance baseline of ~0.05 for a 19-class problem.
-Transfer F1 of ~0.06-0.08 is near-random, indicating the model fails to generalize across decades.
+Within-decade F1 of ~0.45-0.48 shows that the model is learning meaningful patterns, and is about 9x above the random chance baseline of ~0.05 for a 19-class problem.
+Transfer F1 of ~0.06-0.08 is nearly random and indicates that the model fails to generalize across decades.

 ### F1 by Experiment